CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 // Output: Sum = 30.5 EUR
 ```

-Note that in the array list we hold different types of values (`int`, `float`, `uint` and `string`) and we sum them in a variable of special type called `dynamic`.
-In C# `dynamic` is a universal data type intended to hold any value (numbers, objects, strings, even functions and methods).
+Note that in the array list we hold different types of values (`int`, `float`, `uint` and `string`) and we sum them in a variable of a special type called `dynamic`.
+In C# `dynamic` is a universal data type intended to hold any value (numbers, objects, strings, even functions, and methods).
 Operations over `dynamic` variables (like the + operator used above) are **resolved at runtime** and their action depends on the actual values of their arguments.
 At compile time almost every operation with `dynamic` variables successfully compiles.
-At runtime, if the operation can be performed, it is performed, otherwise and exception is thrown.
-This explains why we apply the operation + over the arguments 2, 3.5f, 25u and " EUR" and we finally obtain as a result the string "30.5 EUR".
+At runtime, if the operation can be performed, it is performed, otherwise, an exception is thrown.
+This explains why we apply the operation + over the arguments 2, 3.5f, 25u, and " EUR" and we finally obtain as a result the string "30.5 EUR".

 ### Generic Collections

-Before we continue to play with more examples of working with the `ArrayList` class, we shall recall the concept of Generic Data Types in C#, which gives the opportunity to parameterize lists and collections in C#.
+Before we continue to play with more examples of working with the `ArrayList` class, we shall recall the concept of Generic Data Types in C#, which allows parameterizing lists and collections in C#.

 When we use the `ArrayList` class and all classes, which implement the interface `System.IList`, we face the problem we saw earlier: when we add a new element from a class, we pass it as a value of type `object`.
 Later, when we search for a certain element, we get it as `object` and we have to cast it to the expected type (or use `dynamic`).
-It is not guaranteed, however, that all elements in the list will be of one and the same type.
+It is not guaranteed, however, that all elements in the list will be of the same type.
 Besides this, the conversion from one type to another takes time, and this drastically slows down the program execution.

 To solve the problem we use the **generic (template / parameterized) classes.** They are created to work with one or several types, as when we create them, we indicate what type of objects we are going to keep in them.
-Let’s recall that we create an instance of a generic class, for example `GenericType`, by indicating the type, of which the elements have to be:
+Let’s recall that we create an instance of a generic class, for example, `GenericType`, by indicating the type, of which the elements have to be:

 ```cs
 GenericType<T> instance = new GenericType<T>();
 ```

 This type `T` can be any successor of the class `System.Object`, for example `string` or `DateTime`.
-Here are few examples:
+Here are a few examples:

 ```cs
 List<int> intList = new List<int>();